dsobczynski88/traceability_project/README.md

 My inspiration for this project began during a career change into software quality.
 My goal is to look for ways to improve software development documentation with the broader goal to improve product quality.
 I hope that others find this work to be useful in their personal or professional experience.

 ### Project Description
 This project applies NLP and data science tools with the goal to improve software quality artifact reviews -- specifically regarding traceability.
-This project intends to perform the following functions:
+This project currently contains the following feature:

+- *Requirements Ambiguity Checker*
-- Leverage prompt engineering techniques $^1$ via OpenAI's API to refine requirements writing.
-Specifically, the goal is to provide suggestions for improvement on how a given requirement is written.
-The prompts reference system engineering best practices such as those described by INCOSE's Guide to Writing Requirements $^2$.
+    - This feature leverages basic prompt engineering techniques $^1$ via OpenAI's API to refine requirements writing.
+Specifically, the goal is to improve the quality of written requirement statements.
+The prompts are built using the INCOSE Guide to Writing requirements $^2$ which reflects system engineering best practices.

+### Getting started

+1) To use the ambiguity checker, clone the repository, create a .env file as follows:

+    `OPENAI_API_KEY = 'Your api key'`

+2) Upload a csv file to the data folder titled 'requirements'.
+See the sample file provided in the data folder.

+3) Open a new command prompt and navigate to the top-level directory where main.py is contained.

+4) Install dependencies:

+    `py -m pip install -r requirements.txt`

+5) Run the program:

+    `py -m main`

 ### Technologies used
 This project is written in Python.
 The choice of Python is based on its broad-range support from the data science and AI community.